huanlin/docsy-example-offline/README-fork.md

 | Linux            | `main`    |
 | Windows          | `windows` |

+**Key concept:** Only `node_modules/` must be prepared separately for each operating system. `_vendor/`, documentation, and platform-independent configuration should be identical on both branches.

 > **Warning:** Do not merge `main` and `windows` directly.
 Each branch tracks a different platform-specific `node_modules/` tree, so merging the branches can create large conflicts or mix incompatible executables and npm command shims.
 Put shared changes such as documentation, `_vendor/`, and platform-independent configuration in dedicated commits, then cherry-pick those commits to the other branch.
 To synchronize only selected files, use `git restore --source=<branch> -- <files>` and commit the result.

 Linux: